DenisTognolo/instrument_classification/README.md

 In particular I tried four different techniques for feature extraction and two classification models, all of them tuned properly in their parameters, in order to find the most performant solution.

-Please refer to the *report.pdf* for all the details.
+Please refer to the *Report.pdf* for all the details.

 ## Dependencies:
 ```terminal